55 stable releases

 options to the tune

-subcommand will output the matched substrings and their frequencies in JSON format to a file called matches.json
+command will output the matched pattern variants and their corresponding counts in JSON format to a file called matches.json

-, allowing named regex sets and named regex patterns.
-See examples/regex.json
+, allowing named regex sets, named regex patterns, and named and unnamed variants.
+See examples/16S-iupac.json

 for an example of a JSON pattern file and examples/matches.json